vggls/medical_xai/README.md

 - **training & testing** folder <br/>

     - **sampler.py** : Creates a WeighterRandomSampler instance
-    - **training.py** : Training loop implementation for a NN model.
+    - **training_loop.py** : Training loop implementation for a NN model.
 Per epoch we compute the loss and class metrics of the training and validation phase and apply a callback Early Stopping tenchnique.
 Note that the code is written for medical tasks purposes and as a result the Early Stopping method monitors improvements on the validation loss and the average validation recall scores of the disease related classes
+    - **train_model.py** : Includes the 'fit' method which loads data via DataLoaders and trains a model according to training_loop.py
     - **testing_report.py** : Implements classification report and ROC and PR curves for given model and dataloader object

 - **heatmaps.py** <br/>